-If they would like to do this, you can use this link to locate a therapist that is local or one that is available for online consultations.
+If they would like to do this, you can use this link to connect with one of the experienced therapists on BetterHelp.com.

 In the end, the decision to work at the relationship or go your separate ways is up to you.
 If things are no longer healthy and you don’t see a way back for you both as a couple, you are under no obligation to stay, no matter how difficult it might be and how hard your partner might take your decision.

 - 9 Signs Of A Clingy Girlfriend/Boyfriend (+ How To Deal With Them)

 - 12 Boundaries You Ought To Set In Your Relationship

 - 11 Signs Of An Insecure Man (+ Tips For Dealing With One)